-A refinance appraisal is essentially the same as the appraisal from when you bought your home.
-An independent professional inspects the property and estimates its current market value based on its condition, features, and location, as well as recent sales of comparable homes in the same area.
-The lender selects the appraiser, and the process may take several hours.
+The good news is that you should already know what to expect for a refinance appraisal.
+It’s essentially the same as the appraisal made when you bought your home.
+A third-party professional will inspect the property and estimate its current market value, taking into consideration its condition, features, and location, and the recent sales of comparable homes in the same area.
+The process can involve internal and external inspections of the home, and take several hours.

-Mortgages are secured by the property, meaning if you default and cannot repay the loan, the lender can foreclose on the home and sell it to recoup costs.
-To limit their risk, lenders need to know what a home is worth so they can ensure the loan matches the property’s value.
+Mortgages are secured by the property, meaning if you default and cannot repay the loan, the lender can foreclose on the home and sell it to recoup its costs.
+To limit their risks, mortgage lenders need to know what a home is worth so they can ensure the loan matches the property’s value.
 That’s why an appraisal is needed for a refinance.

-For example, a lender will not approve a $500,000 loan for property that is worth $100,000, because in the event of foreclosure, it won’t be able to recoup its loss by selling the property.
+For example, a lender will not approve a loan of $500,000 for property that is worth $100,000, because if it has to foreclose on that loan, it will be unable to recoup its loss by selling the property.

 Who pays for a refinance appraisal?

-The homeowner typically pays for the refinance appraisal, either upfront or as part of the closing costs.
-The cost of an appraisal can vary, but it’s usually between $300 and $600.
+The homeowner or buyer typically pays for the appraisal, either upfront or as part of the closing costs.
+The cost of an appraisal can vary, but is usually between $300 and $600.

 Do You Need an Appraisal To Refinance?

-Homeowners don’t always need an appraisal to refinance.
+You don’t always need an appraisal to refinance.
 If you’re getting a cash-out refinance that increases the amount you owe, expect your lender to require an appraisal.
-But if you’re doing a rate-and-term refinance, your lender might let you skip it, especially if you have a lot of equity in your home.
+But if you’re doing a rate-and-term refinance, your lender may let you skip the appraisal — especially if you have a lot of equity in your home.

-Certain government-backed loan programs — such as those offered by the Federal Housing Administration, Veterans Affairs, and the U.S. Department of Agriculture — offer streamline refinances that don’t require a new appraisal but may levy other fees.
+Certain government-backed loan programs — such as those offered by the FHA, VA, and USDA — offer streamline refinances that do not require a new appraisal but may levy other fees.

 Preparing For a Mortgage Refinance Appraisal

 When inspecting your home, the appraiser looks at every aspect of your property.
-It’s in your interest to prepare for the appraisal so that your home appraises for the highest possible value.
+If you know what to expect, you can prepare for the appraisal so that your home appraises for the highest possible value.